 Have you seen some of the things that can live inside pillows?
-We recently unveiled the results of a scientific study we conducted to investigate the bacteria, mold and yeast colonies that are growing inside the pillows and mattress toppers that college students take to school with them.
+SleepBetter conducted a scientific test to determine what kind and how much bacteria, mold and yeast colonies live in pillows belonging to college students.
 It makes a significant case for every college student to take new bedding with them to school.
 The findings are, to say the least, unnerving, and most likely will make you want to immediately clean your pillows.
 But, how do you go about doing that?
 Keep reading for answers!

 If the results of our study made you concerned about what’s living inside your college student’s pillow or even your own, the first thing you should do is try to remember when you bought it.
 If your pillow is more than 18 months old, it should be replaced.
 Aside from the microbes growing inside it, pillows lose their elasticity, loft (height), and fluff over time.